Prag8855/aab/content/guides/car-insurance-germany.md

 | 26 years or more | SF26 and above | 75 to 80% |

 **If you have driving experience in other another EU country**, tell your insurance company.
 They will count it as driving experience, and your insurance will be cheaper.
 Otherwise, you will be treated as a new driver, and your insurance will be more expensive.
 Each insurer has different rules for recognizing driving experience.
 They all ask for different documents.

-[Expat Car Insurance](https://expatcarinsurance.de/) specialises in this.
-They help you find car insurance that recognises your driving experience.
-Most insurance brokers avoid this, because it's a lot of work and it does not pay well.

 **If you have driving experience with car sharing**, tell your insurance company.
 Some insurance companies count car sharing as driving experience, so your insurance will be cheaper.[^9]